bmanders716/bmanders716.github.io/cookbook.md

 Macaroni and Cheese.

-_Ingredients_--º†lb. of macaroni.
+_Ingredients_--Ï†¨b. of macaroni.
-               2†oz. of grated cheese.
+               2‡Ø∫. of grated cheese.
-               Ω pint of milk.
+               Ì†∞int of milk.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
-               Ω†oz. of flour.
+               Ì†Øz. of flour.
                Pepper and salt.
                A little cayenne.